 While hemp is legal in Massachusetts, the Commonwealth does not have clear laws on cultivating or processing it at home or on personal property.
 However, any person or entity that wants to grow or process hemp on a commercial scale in the state must obtain a license from the MDAR.
 In compliance with the 2018 Farm Bill, hemp and hemp products can cross state lines into and out of Massachusetts.

 Hemp and hemp-derived products, including hemp CBD with no more than 0.3% THC are legal in Massachusetts.
 Although the Commonwealth now permits the retail sale of finished hemp flowers, the retail sale of raw flower/whole plant hemp is still prohibited because of the challenges in differentiating raw marijuana and raw hemp plant material.
 While residents can smoke hemp flowers, doing so in public or when operating a motor vehicle is prohibited.
-Any food product containing hemp-derived CBD cannot be wholesaled in Massachusetts.
+Any food product containing hemp-derived CBD cannot be sold wholesale in Massachusetts.

 Wholesale of any non-food product that makes medicinal claims and contains hemp-based CBD is prohibited in Massachusetts unless approved by the U.S. Food and Drug Administration (FDA).
-Hemp-derived products that can be legally wholesaled in Massachusetts include hemp seed powder, hemp seed, hemp protein, and clothing.
+Hemp-derived products that can be legally sold wholesale in Massachusetts include hemp seed powder, hemp seed, hemp protein, and clothing.
 Others are non-food CBD products made for human consumption that do not make any medicinal claims, materials made from hemp fiber, and building materials.
 Hemp seed protein, hulled hemp, and hemp seed oil are Generally Recognized as Safe (GRAS) by the FDA.
 Hence, Massachusetts residents can grow hemp and use these products derived from it in food products and edibles.

 Chapter 40A, Section 3 of the Massachusetts General Laws (MGL) protects commercial agricultural use from special permit requirements or excessive regulations under municipal zoning ordinances.
 Since Hemp is exempt from the definition of marijuana, it qualifies for this protection.
 However, individuals need to review their municipality's zoning ordinances to determine whether their proposed hemp cultivation or processing is subject to further local zoning requirements.